arangodb/docs/3.6/oasis/index.md

 ---
 layout: default
 description: Oasis provides the entire functionality of ArangoDB as a service, without the need to run or manage databases yourself.
-title: ArangoDB Oasis - Managed Service
+title: ArangoDB Oasis - The ArangoDB Cloud
 page-toc:
   disable: true
 ---
 ![ArangoDB Oasis Logo](../images/arangodb-oasis-logo-right.svg){: .center-image style="width: 66%; margin-bottom: 80px;"}

 The [ArangoDB Oasis](https://cloud.arangodb.com/){:target="_blank"}
-Managed Service provides ArangoDB databases as a Service (DBaaS).
+Cloud provides ArangoDB databases as a Service (DBaaS).
 It enables you to use the entire functionality of an ArangoDB database without the need to run or manage the database yourself.

-The ArangoDB Managed Service...
+The ArangoDB Cloud...

 - runs your databases in data centers of cloud providers of your choice (e.g. Google, Amazon AWS).